IBM-Cloud/terraform-provider-ibm/website/docs/r/compute_autoscale_group.html.markdown

 Provides a resource for auto scaling groups.
 This allows auto scaling groups to be created, updated, and deleted.

-For additional details, see the [Bluemix Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Scale_Group).
+For additional details, see the [IBM Cloud Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Scale_Group).

 ## Example Usage